Policies and Procedures

 Minimum GPA Requirement

 A 2.5 minimum cumulative GPA is required for any student to join a chartered fraternal organization.
-Second semester freshmen will have their grades calculated to determine if they are eligible to participate in fraternity and sorority life.
-This standard will be evaluated and a final standard will be set by January, 1, 2015.
+Second-semester freshmen will have their grades calculated to determine if they are eligible to participate in fraternity and sorority life.

 Minimum Membership Requirement